2021 Year End Review

 2021 was another year of injury and illness.

-The year started well, and I ran 40-50 miles/week as I tried to stay in marathon shape.
+The year started off well and I was running 40-50 miles/week as I tried to stay in marathon shape.
 But, in February, I fell and broke two fingers and skinned my knee!
-It was difficult running with my hand in a splint, so I took some time off.
-I allowed myself the break because so many things were happening in my personal life – my partner and I purchased a new home and adopted a dog!
+It was difficult running with my hand in a splint so I took some time off.
+I allowed myself the break because so many things were happening in my personal life – a new home purchase and a new dog!

 In July, I turned 50 and became a grand-master!
 I also returned to racing via the Roosevelt Island Parkrun.

 On August 29, I ran the South Lakes 10K.
 A few days later, I got a positive test result for COVID-19!
 (I did not catch the virus at the race.)
-I only took a week off running but decided not to travel due to travel restrictions to the U.K. In October, I ran the 2021 Boston Marathon instead – about a month after recovering from COVID!
+I only took a week off of running but due to travel restrictions to the U.K., I decided not to travel.
+In October, I ran the 2021 Boston Marathon instead – about a month after recovering from COVID!
 It was a great weekend, but I did not re-qualify for next year’s race.

 For the rest of the year, I ran 20-30 miles a week focusing on speed workouts in an attempt to get my speed back in 2022.